rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 It helps to understand that Sprockets and Webpack are two completely different paradigms of bundling JavaScript for the browser.
 The differences get to the heart of [the problems Wepback solves](https://what-problem-does-it-solve.com/webpack/intro.html#what-problem-does-webpack-solve).
 Instead of concatentating all your JavaScript into the global scope, as Sprockets does, Webpack provides a build system that compartmentalizes each JavaScript module into separate scopes so that access between modules must be declared via imports.
 By default, none of these modules are exposed to the global scope.

 <aside class="callout panel">
+<h4>What problem does Webpack solve?</h4>
 <p>
-For more background on the topic of "What problem does Webpack solve?", checkout <a href="https://twitter.com/davetron5000">David Copeland's</a> recent book, <a href="https://what-problem-does-it-solve.com/webpack/intro.html">Webpack from Nothing</a>.
+For more background on this topic, checkout <a href="https://twitter.com/davetron5000">David Copeland's</a> recent book, <a href="https://what-problem-does-it-solve.com/webpack/intro.html">Webpack from Nothing</a>.
 </p>
 </aside>